-Federal carriers can take more time because they have to hand off packages to a specific country’s mailing service (where the others use their continuous service in the other country).
+If you’re working with couriers like UPS, FedEx, or DHL, international shipping times can be minimised.
+USPS can take more time because they have to hand off packages to a specific country’s mailing service (where the others use their continuous service in the other country).

 ShipBob can take care of your fulfilment and shipping dates

 Want to offer your customers more delivery options and spend less time handling shipping?
-Consider working with a 3PL like ShipBob to seamlessly handle your order volume, expand your shipping options, and reduce the costs of managing a warehouse and retail fulfillment.
+Consider working with a 3PL like ShipBob to seamlessly handle your order volume, expand your shipping options, and reduce the costs of managing a warehouse and retail fulfilment.